xzereha/Java_Grund_Kompetenskontroll_3_GitWorkflow_TredjeMalmo/README.md

 This repository contains a small Swing-based Java application used for a programming assignment in a Java course.
 The application models a simple mechanic booking system where users can create, edit, list and manage vehicle service bookings.

-This README describes how to build, run and test the project, plus a few development notes and pointers to important files.

 ## Quick facts

 - Language: Java 21